gravitee-io/gravitee-platform-docs/docs/am/getting-started/install-and-upgrade-guides/deploy-in-kubernetes.md

 ## Install AM Enterprise Edition

-To enable the Enterprise Edition (EE) mode of Access Management, you have to mount the license file using a secret and specify which EE plugin to download in the `additionalPlugins` section for the gateway and the API.
+To enable the Enterprise Edition (EE) mode of Access Management, you have to mount the license file using a secret and specify which EE plugin to download in the `additionalPlugins` section for the Gateway and the API.
 This has to be done for the Management API and the Gateway services.

 ```yaml
 gateway: